Alcohol Use and Addiction in Military Veterans

 Veterans may drink to cope with mental health issues such as post-traumatic stress disorder (PTSD) and end up making it worse.
 Struggling Veterans can find hope in treatment that addresses both their alcohol use and any mental health disorders from which they suffer.

-Veterans’ Alcohol Abuse Statistics
+Veterans’ Alcohol Addiction Statistics

 Alcohol abuse is an issue that impacts both active-duty military and Veterans alike.
 The following statistics illustrate just how big of a concern drinking is for active and Veteran service members:1–4